JuliDi/gmc-publisher/README.md

 # gmc-logger
-A minimal application for uploading the Geiger Counter's current CPM values to gmcmap.com.
+A minimal application for uploading the Geiger Counter's current CPM values to gmcmap.com written in Rust.

 ## Features
 * Only specify port, user ID and Geiger Counter ID – and you are good to go